turingschool/launch-curriculum/module3/lessons/Week1/Mod1and2Review.md

 6. Add a migration to create your database.
 7. Run your migration!
 8. Commit your work, and merge your `migrations` branch into your `main` branch.
+9. Push your main branch to GitHub, and set a note to your instructor with a link to your github repo!

 <section class='instructor-notes' markdown='1'>